arp242/gopher.vim/README.markdown

 Goals:

-- Vendor external dependencies in the plugin.
+- Vendor external dependencies in the plugin to avoid common version mismatch problems.

 - Off-load functionality to native Vim features or generic plugins when they offer a good user experience.
+Implement as little as reasonable.

 - Ensure that included commands are well-tested to work with as many possible scenarios as possible.

+I've been using this as my daily workhorse for the last half year or so, and it works quite well for me.

 Installation
 ------------